FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/zOS_performance/crypto_coprocessor_zos.md

 ### Crypto configuration information

-When <span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span> is started, depending on the system configuration, the Transfer CFT log contains the following information:
+When {{< TransferCFT/transfercftname  >}} is started, depending on the system configuration, the Transfer CFT log contains the following information: